CVC-DAG/comref-converter/README.md

 ## Dataset

-The accompanying dataset can be downloaded from [here](https://datasets.cvc.uab.cat/comref/comref.zip).
+The accompanying dataset can be downloaded from [here](https://datasets.cvc.uab.cat/comref/comref.zip). **Note that the annotations have yet to be upgraded to the new 0.8 version of the converter!**.

 ## Getting started